-2.5 Prescribes, recommends and 2.5.1 Applies knowledge of foundational sciences and disease when determining the appropriateness of the therapy.
-(S) administers nutrition-related 2.5.2 Demonstrates awareness of food and drug interactions.
-(S) pharmacotherapy.
-2.5.3 Assesses client/patient factors to determine the client/patient's determination for the nutrition-related pharmacotherapy.
-(S) (S) 2.5.4 Considers client/patient factors, nutritional impact, indications, side effects, contraindications, benefits, risks, alternatives and foundational sciences when prescribing, recommending and administering nutrition related drug therapy.
+2.5 Prescribes, recommends and administers nutrition-related pharmacotherapy.
+(S) 2.5.1 Applies knowledge of foundational sciences and disease when determining the appropriateness of the therapy.
+(S) 2.5.2 Demonstrates awareness of food and drug interactions.
+(S) 2.5.3 Assesses client/patient factors to determine the client/patient's determination for the nutrition-related pharmacotherapy.
+(S) 2.5.4 Considers client/patient factors, nutritional impact, indications, side effects, contraindications, benefits, risks, alternatives and foundational sciences when prescribing, recommending and administering nutrition related drug therapy.
 (S) 2.5.5 Critically analyzes the potential negative effects of the nutrition therapy or supplement and determines the required knowledge, skill and judgment required to manage negative outcomes.
 (S) 2.5.6 Prescribes, recommends and administers nutrition-related pharmacotherapy adhering to the professional standards and evidence-informed practice.
 (S) 2.5.7 Applies the standard of practice, legislation, organizational policies and evidence-informed practices for prescribing.
 2.5.8 Applies the principles of safe drug administration.
-2.5.9 Monitors the response and the effects of the nutrition related drugs on the professional scope of practice.
+2.5.8 Applies the principles of safe drug administration.
+2.5.9 Monitors the response and the effects of the nutrition related drugs on the individual and takes the required action to make modifications or adjustments.
+2.5.10 Consults and refers/transfers client/patient to the appropriate health professional when client/patient's needs are beyond personal competence or professional scope of practice.
 (S)

-Unit 3: Food Systems Management
+Unit 3: Food Systen ns Management ,